selfdriven-foundation/selfdriven-space/docs/pages/physical-outer-space.md

 ## 13. Conclusion
 Space colonisation is not solely an engineering frontier—it is a governance and coordination frontier.
 Lunar bases, Martian colonies, and deep-space habitats will require systems that are autonomous, verifiable, cooperative, and AI-native.

-Selfdriven Frameworks—grounded in decentralised identity, proof-of-activity economics, AI orchestration, and cooperative governance—offer a credible blueprint for off-Earth civilisation.
+selfdrivens—grounded in decentralised identity, proof-of-activity economics, AI orchestration, and cooperative governance—offer a credible blueprint for off-Earth civilisation.
 Where Earth relied on institutions built for abundance and proximity, space settlements will depend on self-actuating communities, identity-rooted trust, and AI-assisted coordination under extreme constraint.

 As humanity evolves into a multi-planetary species, the defining infrastructure will not only be rockets or habitats, but resilient trust systems capable of functioning without Earth-based oversight.